MattByName/color-tint/README.md

 Please do contribute if you want to change something or help out with one of the issues.

-## Support, Feature Requests and Bug Reports
+## Feature Requests and Bug Reports

-Please [raise an issue](https://github.com/MattByName/color-tint/issues/new) or raise a pull request.
+Please [raise an issue](https://github.com/MattByName/color-tint/issues/new) or make a pull request.
 Alternatively, you can contact me via matrix at [@mattbyname:matrix.org](https://matrix.to/#/@mattbyname:matrix.org)